-All of this has brought me to a few travel resolutions for 2018.
+All of this has brought me to a few travel resolutions for the new year.

 My travel resolutions are not destination goals or things that can be checked off a bucket list.
 I’ve chosen words that inspire a deeper connection to the places I visit, the things I do, the people I meet, and overall, HOW I travel.

 These resolutions are meant to guide me in my travels this year (and in the future).
-Perhaps my travel resolutions for 2018 can inspire the way you travel too.
+Perhaps my travel resolutions for the new year can inspire the way you travel too.

 Travel Resolution #1: Travel Responsibly